jkariscodes/personal-website/README.md

 - [@Joseph Kariuki](https://www.github.com/jkariukidev) - Idea & Initial Work
 - [@DeeshanSharma](https://www.github.com/DeeshanSharma) - Markdown documentation

-## 📖Contributing

-**_"In real open source, you have the right to control your own destiny."_** _- Linus Torvalds_

 ## 📢Contributors

-It is good to give credit to your contributors as they have given their precious time working on your project so list their name with contact details for eg:

 <!-- Add links to all the contributors profile here -->